 Forget holy deities — the gods of 1980s-era America were World Wrestling Federation stars.

-At least that’s the case in a Bushwick theater’s version of the 19th-century opera, “Das Rheingold,” or “Ring” cycle — a a rock stage play production of the very same opera that the Met is staging right now.
+At least that’s the case in a Bushwick theater’s production of the 19th-century opera, “Das Rheingold,” or “Ring” cycle — a decidedly down-market version of the very same opera that the Met is staging right now.

-Of course, there’s a lot less pretension in Performance Lab 115’s ’80s rock ’n’ roll take on Wagner’s classic work (how can there not be when the immortal characters are pro-wrestlers and the lowly humans are represented by janitors?).
+Of course, there’s a lot less pretension in Performance Lab 115’s ’80s rock ’n’ roll version of Wagner’s classic work (how can there not be when the immortal characters are pro-wrestlers and the lowly humans are represented by janitors?).

 “I grew up with 1980s pro-wrestling and these characters are as bombastic as gods,” explained director Dave Dalton.
 “Pro-wrestlers are a great contemporary equivalent to Wagner’s gods because they have such big egos.”